tatsukoni/opt-tools/README.md

 ## How to use
 Before you can register an alias, you need to pass it through.

-- as: add_setting.sh
+- ads: add_setting.sh
-- ds: display_setting.sh
+- dps: display_setting.sh
+- dls: delete_setting.sh
-- rt: register_tag.sh
+- rgt: register_tag.sh